 This indicates the percent of patients that suffered from a fall resulting in major injury.

 Minimizes Urinary Tract Infections

 In Garfield County Nursing Home, 2.65% of Patients had UTIs

 This metric measures the percentage of long-term stay patients that had urinary tract infections.
 UTI's may be an indication of worse hygiene protocols.
 However, this datapoint could be skewed for some facilities due to varying reporting standards for these infections.

 Appropriately Uses Anti-Psychotic Medication

-This figure tells you the percentage of long-term residents who were administered antipsychotic drugs.
-Excessive reliance on these medications may mean that a nursing home is using these drugs to control patient behavior in situations where such drugs are not medically required.
-Nevertheless, some facilities need to rely more on these medications due to an increased number of residents suffering from dementia.
+This statistic indicates the percentage of long-term patients who are prescribed antipsychotic drugs.
+Increased usage of these drugs may mean that a facility is using these medications to control patient behavior in situations where such medications are not medically indicated.
+Nevertheless, some facilities need to rely on these medications due to an increased number of patients with Alzheimer's or other dementias.